StokicDusan/LucasSequence/README.md

 ## Examples

-The following code block shows examles of calling the lucasSequence script from terminal.
+The following code block shows examples of calling the lucasSequence script from terminal.
 ```bash
 $ python3 lucasSequence.py 0 0 6
 0 0 0 0 0 0